youngsoul/lambda-packages/README.md

 ## Contributing

-To add support for more packages, send a pull request containing a gzipped tarball of the package (built on Amazon Linux and tested on AWS Lambda) in the appropriate directory, an updated manifest, and deterministic build instructions for creating the archive.
+To add support for more packages, send a pull request containing a gzipped tarball (`tar -zcvf <package-name>.tar.gz <list-of-files>`) of the package (built on Amazon Linux and tested on AWS Lambda) in the appropriate directory, an updated manifest, and deterministic build instructions for creating the archive.

 You may find the [build.sh script](https://github.com/Miserlou/lambda-packages/blob/master/lambda_packages/cryptography/build.sh) useful as a starting point.